mwanakijiji/rrlfe/docs/installation.rst

   python example_calibration_application_min_working_example.py

+(Be sure to edit the pathname at the top of the script appropriately.)
 If you would ever like to file an issue on the ``rrlfe`` Github repo, you can do so `here <https://github.com/mwanakijiji/rrlfe/issues>`_.

 **Note:** The repository code contains a 3 Mb FITS file `deg_1-100_calib_solution_20230507.fits`, which contains the calibration solution corresponding to that in the paper